WordPress/gutenberg/docs/reference/deprecated.md

 ## 4.4.0

 - The block attribute sources `children` and `node` have been removed.
-Please use the `rich-text-value` source instead.
+Please use the `rich-text` source instead.
 See the core blocks for examples.
 - `wp.blocks.node.matcher` has been removed.
 Please use `wp.richTextValue.create` instead.
 - `wp.blocks.node.toHTML` has been removed.
 Please use `wp.richTextValue.toHTMLString` instead.
 - `wp.blocks.node.fromDOM` has been removed.
 Please use `wp.richTextValue.create` instead.